Code-Institute-Submissions/sypw/README.md

 While starting with this app, I thought about direct messages between users, but that would be just a copy of emails, that are a nightmare of all office workes around the world.
 The idea for this form of comunication between users comes from [here](https://data-flair.training/blogs/discussion-forum-python-django/).
+Difference in Forum's colors on view for super and non-superuser is left on purpose- it helped me to realise on which account I am logged in right now.
+While both views looked exactly the same, it was a bit confusing.

 It is probably most complex app of this project and creation of it took me a lot of time.
 The main problem I had with it was to save user's name automatically to their posts and messages, also to match discussion with Forum and to add right email.